Playa Lapa, Private Beach Home, Carate, Corcovado, Osa Peninsula, Costa Rica

 Year Purchased: 2007

-About the owner: Joe and Helene are retired medical professionals from central Pennsylvania, where they live on their farm with their two dogs, one cat, and five horses.
+About: Joe and Helene are retired professionals, now living on their farm with their two dogs, one cat, and five horses.
 They make hay in June, and live at Playa Lapa for four months of the year.
-When not making hay or basking in the tropical sun, Joe works part time as an associate in a Vererinary Practice, and Helene manages Playa Lapa.
+When not making hay or basking in the tropical sun, Joe works part time on the farm and Helene manages Playa Lapa.

 They chose this property for its remoteness, abundance of wildlife, and lack of develment. the house was designed by their daughter, Julie, with an emphasis on maximizing living space, excellent air flow and great views of the ocean and tropical jungle.